auctumnus/page/src/legal.md

 this doesn't help me legally nor is it meant to, this is just a genuine sidebar to shout out these cool things)

-in addition, as of the third of august, 2021, i have not yet received any warrants, secret court orders, or gag orders. timely publication of any canary should not be expected (... which certainly weakens the canary, but hopefully does not kill it outright)
+in addition, as of the thirteenth of december, 2021, i have not yet received any warrants, secret court orders, or gag orders. timely publication of any canary should not be expected (... which certainly weakens the canary, but hopefully does not kill it outright)